Submit Article

 What Were the Facts of This Case?

-STX Corp (a Korean corporation) became involved in a coal mining operation in Indonesia.
-In connection with that venture, it dealt with Jason Surjana Tanuwidjaja (“JST”) and Tan Beng Phiau Dick (“Dick Tan”).
-STX alleged that it was wrongfully dispossessed of the coal mine.
-While the substantive dispute was being pursued in arbitration, STX also commenced litigation in Singapore, primarily against JST and Dick Tan, and additionally against JST’s family members, including his daughter Bella Novitia Kartika (“BNK”) and his son Yan Pratama Adisaputra (“YPA”).
+STX Corp is a Korean corporation that became involved in a coal mining operation in Indonesia.
+In connection with that involvement, it dealt with Jason Surjana Tanuwidjaja (“JST”) and Tan Beng Phiau Dick (“Dick Tan”).
+STX Corp alleged that it was wrongfully dispossessed of the coal mine.
+The underlying dispute was being pursued in arbitration proceedings, but STX Corp also commenced litigation in Singapore, primarily against JST and Dick Tan, and additionally against JST’s daughter, Bella Novitia Kartika (“BNK”), and JST’s son, Yan Pratama Adisaputra (“YPA”).

-Three sets of proceedings were relevant.
-First, Suit No 960 of 2012 (“Suit 960”) was brought against JST, Dick Tan, BNK and YPA.
-Second, Suit No 961 of 2012 (“Suit 961”) was brought against JST and Dick Tan.
-Third, Originating Summons No 1066 of 2012 (“OS 1066”) was brought as an ancillary proceeding to obtain the court’s assistance in relation to the arbitration proceedings, and it was brought against JST, BNK, YPA and two others.
-The freezing orders were obtained within this litigation framework to prevent dissipation of assets pending the determination of the underlying dispute.
+The litigation structure comprised Suit No 960 of 2012 (“Suit 960”) against JST, Dick Tan, BNK and YPA; Suit No 961 of 2012 (“Suit 961”) against JST and Dick Tan; and Originating Summons No 1066 of 2012 (“OS 1066”) against JST, BNK, YPA and two others.
+OS 1066 was brought as an ancillary proceeding to seek the court’s assistance in relation to the arbitration proceedings.
+Thus, the freezing orders were obtained in aid of the plaintiff’s protective measures while the arbitration was ongoing.

-On 9 November 2012, STX obtained freezing orders against JST in all three actions, and against BNK and YPA in Suit 960 and OS 1066.
-In addition to restraining dealings with assets, the orders required the defendants to file affidavits disclosing “all their assets” within a specified period.
-The contempt applications asserted that each defendant failed to comply with the disclosure requirements and was therefore in contempt of court.
+On 9 November 2012, STX Corp obtained freezing orders.
+These orders were issued against JST in all three actions, and against BNK and YPA in Suit 960 and OS 1066.
+In addition to prohibiting dealings with assets, the orders required the defendants to inform the plaintiff in writing of “all their assets” and to confirm the information in an affidavit served on the plaintiff’s solicitors within seven days after service of the orders on each defendant.
+The committal applications alleged that the defendants failed to comply with these disclosure obligations.

-The second issue was interpretive and turned on the scope of the disclosure obligation.
-Specifically, the court had to decide what “all their assets” meant in the context of freezing orders.
-The defendants contended that the phrase did not extend to assets that were held in their names but were held on trust for a third party—namely, JST’s wife and BNK’s mother, Madam Julianne Feng-Lian Xiao (also known as Yanny Djelita Santosa) (“Mdm Santosa”).
-The plaintiff’s position was that the disclosure obligation was broader and captured assets in the defendants’ names regardless of beneficial ownership.
+The second key issue was interpretive and substantive: what did the freezing orders require by the phrase “all their assets”?
+The defendants contended that the phrase did not include assets that were held in their names but held on trust for a third party—specifically, assets apparently in JST’s and BNK’s names but held on trust for JST’s wife, Madam Julianne Feng-Lian Xiao @ Yanny Djelita Santosa (“Mdm Santosa”).
+The plaintiff’s position was that the disclosure obligation was broader and captured assets held in name, regardless of beneficial ownership.

 How Did the Court Analyse the Issues?

-Judith Prakash J began by setting out the nature of civil contempt in Singapore.
-An action for civil contempt is directed at a party bound by an order of court who is alleged to have breached the terms of that order.
-The court noted that civil contempt typically falls into one of three categories: disobedience of an order requiring an act to be done; disobedience of an order prohibiting the doing of an act; or breach of an undertaking given to court.
-The alleged contempt in Suits 960 and 961 and OS 1066 fell within the first category because the freezing orders required the defendants to do an act—namely, to inform the plaintiff in writing and to confirm the information in an affidavit within a specified time.
+The court began by explaining that an action for civil contempt is directed at a party bound by an order of court who is alleged to have breached its terms.
+It is aimed at securing compliance with the order.
+The court identified three categories of civil contempt: (a) disobedience of an order requiring an act to be done; (b) disobedience of an order prohibiting an act; and (c) breach of an undertaking given to court.
+The alleged contempt in Suits 960 and 961 and OS 1066 fell within the first category, because the freezing orders required the defendants to disclose information and file affidavits.

-On the standard of proof, the court emphasised that contempt findings require proof on the criminal standard—beyond a reasonable doubt.
-However, the court also clarified that the threshold for guilty intention is comparatively low for civil contempt.
-The alleged contemnor needs only to intend to do acts that are in breach of a coercive court order; the specific intention to breach the order is not required.
-This approach reflects the coercive character of civil contempt: once a party deliberately disobeys, the reasons for disobedience are generally irrelevant to liability, though they may be relevant at the sentencing stage.
+On the standard of proof, the court emphasised that contempt findings require proof to the criminal standard—beyond a reasonable doubt.
+However, the court also noted that the threshold for the guilty intention necessary for civil contempt is comparatively low: the alleged contemnor needs only to intend to do acts that breach a coercive court order; the specific intention to breach is not required.
+The court further held that reasons for disobedience are generally irrelevant to liability, though they may be relevant at sentencing.

-By contrast, in JSC BTA Bank v Solodchenko, the English Court of Appeal found that broader wording—explicitly covering assets whether the respondent was interested in them legally, beneficially or otherwise—could capture assets held as trustee or nominee.
-The court therefore treated the presence or absence of such clarifying language as decisive.
-Applying these principles, Judith Prakash J concluded that the freezing orders before her did not make it clear that they were intended to cover ownership in name only as well as beneficial ownership.
-Accordingly, she adopted the Federal Bank approach and held that the obligation imposed by “all their assets” was to disclose assets beneficially held by the defendants, and did not cover assets legally owned by them but held as trustees for third parties.
+Returning to the Singapore freezing orders, the court held that the wording before it did not make clear that it was intended to cover ownership in name only as well as beneficial ownership.
+Accordingly, the court adopted the Federal Bank position and held that the obligation imposed by “all their assets” was to disclose all assets beneficially held by the defendants.
+It therefore did not cover assets which were legally owned by the defendants but held as trustees for third parties.
+This interpretive conclusion directly affected whether the defendants’ alleged omissions could constitute contempt.

 What Was the Outcome?